 Women with BIA-ALCL should also immediately contact an attorney.
 Breast implant manufacturers do everything they can to avoid responsibility for producing products that can cause cancer, but an experienced medical device lawyer will be able pursue compensation on your behalf.

-Blizzard & Nabers: Breast Implant Cancer Lawyers
+Blizzard & Nabers LLP: Breast Implant Cancer Lawyers

-If you received breast implants and then suffered from anaplastic large cell lymphoma, the experienced breast implant cancer lawyers at Blizzard & Nabers can help.
+If you received breast implants and then suffered from anaplastic large cell lymphoma, the experienced breast implant cancer attorneys at Blizzard & Nabers LLP can help.
 Call us today to schedule a free consultation to review your case.
 We can help you understand your legal options and hold the manufacturers responsible.